iotaledger/firefly/.github/ISSUE_TEMPLATE/alphatest_report.md

 ## Errors

-Paste any errors that you see, including logs, errors, or screenshots.
+Paste any errors that you see in the Error Log in the Firefly menu, including logs, errors, or screenshots.